The multilayer architecture of the global input-output network and its properties: Multilayer community structure in the global input-output network

-All in all, our analysis of the basic network properties suggests that the global trade network in input-output, especially in its weighted version, has a heterogeneous structure of interactions between sectors and countries.
-Furthermore, once various types of trade linkages are all considered in a multilayer structure, we find that the interactions between layers vary across pairs of layers.
-On top of that, many layers have strongly dissimilar internal structures while few others are somewhat more overlapped or correlated.
-These observations naturally lead to the following related question from a topological perspective at a broader scale of the global trade system in input-output: Are there clusters of countries whose members interact stronger among themselves simultaneously in different layers associated with different industries?
-To answer this question, we shall now conduct an analysis of a multilayer community structure in the global input-output network.
+We analyze the mesoscale structure and the related topological properties of the global trade network from the perspective of the multilayer architecture, using an updated version of the world input-output database (WIOD, 2016 release).\footnote {The database is described in detail by \cite{Timmer_et_al_2016}.
+It is publicly available at: http://www.wiod.org/database/wiots16.} The updated version released in 2016 is the second wave of WIOD data, providing yearly information for trade in input-output among 56 different sectors in 44 countries and the aggregate of the rest-of-the-world (ROW) over the period from 2000 to 2014 (see Tables \ref{table_WIOD_industries} and \ref{table_WIOD_countries} in the \ref{Appendix B} for a list of countries and sectors).
+In total, we have $56 \times 44 = 2464$ industries worldwide.
+Traded amounts (weights) among them are expressed in millions of dollars.
+We provide more detailed descriptive statistics of the weights in Table \ref{table_descriptive_stats_weights}.
+An initial analysis of the topology of the network has been developed.
+Since it includes standard techniques of network analysis, for the sake of brevity, we refer the reader to the \ref{Appendix C}.
+The results naturally lead to the following related question from a topological perspective at a broader scale of the global trade system in input-output.
+Are there clusters of countries whose members interact stronger among themselves simultaneously in different layers associated with different industries?
+To answer this question, we conduct an analysis of a multilayer community structure in the global input-output network.